eyalcohen/skyline-app/README.md

 ##### Shipping

-Now that everyting is setup, you can concat and minify JS files and push the frontend to Amazon S3:
+Now that everyting is setup, you can concat and minify JS files and send the frontend to Amazon S3:

 ```
 $ ./ship .